fau-klue/mmda-toolkit/DEPLOYMENT.md

 The MMDA Demo currently (January 2019) runs on the server *geuselambix.phil.uni-erlangen.de*

-For deploying a new version please use the custom shell script on the server:
+For deploying a new version please use the custom shell script provided:

 ```bash
 /root/mmda-deploy.sh